cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Class containing the details of a received single source reward.

-`value`: _float_ - Value of the reward from the sender
+`value`: _float_ - Value of the reward from the sender.

 `confidence`: _float_ - Confidence level of this reward value.

 `sender_name`: _str_ - Name of the sender of this reward (the name of an actor, or "env" if the environment sent the reward).

 `user_data`: _google.protobuf.Any instance_ - Data for a user-specific reward format.
 Can be `None` if no specific data was provided.
-The class enclosed in `google.protobuf.Any` is of the type set by the sender; It is the responsibility of the receiver to manage the data received (i.e. determine the type and unpack the data).
+The class enclosed in `google.protobuf.Any` is of the type set by the sender; it is the responsibility of the receiver to manage the data received (i.e. determine the type and unpack the data).

 [1]: ./cogment-yaml.md
 [4]: ../../concepts/glossary.md#actor-class